Bench contribution carries Raptors past Clippers

 The Raptors, who were 18-for-26 from the line, had seven players score in double figures.

-Jonas Valanciunas had 20 points and eight rebounds, and DeMar DeRozan added 18 points for the Raptors, ending his string of three consecutive games with 30 or more points.
+Center Jonas Valanciunas had 20 points and eight rebounds, and guard DeMar DeRozan added 18 points for the Raptors, ending his string of three consecutive games with 30 or more points.

-Terrence Ross contributed 18 points, Cory Joseph added 12, Patrick Patterson had 10, and reserve center Bismack Biyombo finished with 10 points and grabbed nine rebounds.
+Forward Terrence Ross contributed 18 points, guard Cory Joseph added 12, forward Patrick Patterson had 10, and reserve center Bismack Biyombo finished with 10 points and grabbed nine rebounds.

 DeRozan gave credit to the contribution from the reserves.

-Note: EditorsNote: fixes Crawford to “guard” in 16th graf